Blair William & Co. IL Buys 12,663 Shares of Brigham Minerals, Inc. (NYSE:MNRL)

 Other large investors also recently made changes to their positions in the company.
 California Public Employees Retirement System raised its position in Brigham Minerals by 36.5% during the 3rd quarter.
 California Public Employees Retirement System now owns 83,532 shares of the company’s stock worth $745,000 after purchasing an additional 22,332 shares during the last quarter.
 Charles Schwab Investment Management Inc. raised its position in Brigham Minerals by 15.7% during the 3rd quarter.
 Charles Schwab Investment Management Inc. now owns 223,049 shares of the company’s stock worth $1,990,000 after purchasing an additional 30,200 shares during the last quarter.
 ExodusPoint Capital Management LP bought a new position in Brigham Minerals during the 3rd quarter worth $328,000.
 California State Teachers Retirement System raised its position in Brigham Minerals by 30.3% during the 3rd quarter.
 California State Teachers Retirement System now owns 55,865 shares of the company’s stock worth $498,000 after purchasing an additional 12,981 shares during the last quarter.
 Finally, Raymond James & Associates grew its holdings in Brigham Minerals by 13.3% during the 3rd quarter.
 Raymond James & Associates now owns 61,102 shares of the company’s stock worth $545,000 after acquiring an additional 7,162 shares during the period.
 70.57% of the stock is owned by institutional investors and hedge funds.

 MNRL has been the subject of a number of recent analyst reports.
+Credit Suisse Group increased their price target on Brigham Minerals from $16.00 to $18.00 and gave the stock an “outperform” rating in a report on Thursday, February 25th.
+Royal Bank of Canada reiterated a “buy” rating and set a $18.00 price target on shares of Brigham Minerals in a report on Sunday, February 14th.
+Raymond James increased their price target on Brigham Minerals from $14.00 to $15.00 and gave the stock a “strong-buy” rating in a report on Friday, November 13th.
 Piper Sandler upgraded Brigham Minerals from a “neutral” rating to an “overweight” rating and increased their price target for the stock from $11.00 to $12.00 in a report on Friday, December 4th.
-Royal Bank of Canada reiterated a “buy” rating and set a $18.00 price target on shares of Brigham Minerals in a report on Sunday, February 14th.
-Credit Suisse Group increased their price target on Brigham Minerals from $16.00 to $18.00 and gave the stock an “outperform” rating in a report on Thursday, February 25th.
-Raymond James raised their target price on Brigham Minerals from $14.00 to $15.00 and gave the company a “strong-buy” rating in a research note on Friday, November 13th.
 Finally, Zacks Investment Research downgraded Brigham Minerals from a “buy” rating to a “hold” rating in a research note on Thursday, February 25th.
 One analyst has rated the stock with a hold rating, nine have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and a consensus target price of $15.18.

 Brigham Minerals (NYSE:MNRL) last released its quarterly earnings results on Thursday, February 25th.
 The company reported ($0.87) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.93).
 Brigham Minerals had a negative net margin of 3.67% and a positive return on equity of 1.70%.
 As a group, sell-side analysts forecast that Brigham Minerals, Inc. will post 0.14 earnings per share for the current fiscal year.